Honolulu,

 01

-La Tour CafeFrench · $$ · Address on file★ 4.9Editor pick
+La Tour CafeFrench · $$ · Address not listed★ 4.9Recommended

 Fast, fairly priced french that punches above its category.